JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 > ✨ Tip: A more common example of over-eager loading is pre-fetching HTTP resources with [`<link rel="preload">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preload).

-The code change roughly boiled down to incrementing counter in state tracking how many cards should be shown:
+The code change roughly boiled down to incrementing a counter in state tracking how many cards should be shown:

 ```diff
 + const startingCardsCount = 6;